Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/extole-event-streaming.md

 ## Use cases

-**Turn Customers into a vehicle for growth and acquisition**: Automatically send Amplitude events and audiences to power personalized Refer-a-Friend programs that leverage your existing customers to help acquire new ones on your behalf.
+**Turn Customers into a vehicle for growth and acquisition**: Automatically send Amplitude events and audiences to power personalized Refer-a-Friend programs that leverage your existing customers to help gain new ones on your behalf.

 **Activate and un-stick customers**: Automatically send Amplitude events and audiences to power Challenges, which use rewards to motivate your customers to take certain actions depending on where they are in their customer journey.